 The trustee has a fiduciary responsibility as they’re required to act legally and ethically in the best interest of the grantor and the beneficiaries.
 A trust can be used to distribute property before death, at death, or afterwards.

-Reasons for Creating A Trust
+Reasons for Creating a Trust

 Though no two clients have identical estates, our trust attorney uses their knowledge of federal and state law to craft estate plans that will be most helpful in your particular circumstances.
-We will clarify the various ways in which certain trusts provide security and/or flexibility as you prepare to achieve your financial and familial goals.
+Our law office will clarify the various ways in which certain trusts provide security and/or flexibility as you prepare to achieve your financial and familial goals.
 Well-drafted trusts are designed to meet one or more of the following objectives:

 - Protection from excessive taxation